Donate

 Our salaries are above the sector average and reviewed every two years to ensure they maintain their position against the market.

-We double-match your workplace pension contributions up to a maximum employer contribution of 10% and we provide death-in-service benefit of four times your annual salary.
+We double-match your workplace pension contributions up to a maximum employer contribution of 10% and we provide life insurance based on four times your annual salary.
 An interest-free loan scheme is available to help you manage your finances and we offer a cycle-to-work scheme and interest-free season ticket loans to help with your commute.

 When you demonstrate an extraordinary example of a positive approach to your work, your colleagues can recognise your efforts by nominating you for a £50 voucher through our Excellence in Action scheme.